brianhouse/art_and_code/units/6_emergence/description.md

   <img src="code/canvas_5.gif" width=400 /><br />
 </p>

 We can do a little better than this, however.
 Objects in the physical world have inertia, that is, they don't stop on a dime as in our example.
-To add something that approximates that reality, instead of assigning `velocity` to `turn` outright, let's just give it a percentage of `turn` added to the direction it was going before.
+To add something that approximates that reality, instead of assigning `velocity` to `chase_velocity` outright, let's just give it a percentage of `chase_velocity` added to the direction it was going before.
 This yields a much nicer effect:

 ```py
 position = PVector(200, 150)